SaintArchI/pen_unittest/README.md

-Simple unittests for Pen classs.
+Simple unittests for Pen class.
+The test was one of the tasks in the automatization testing course.